-Five reading reflections (200 points total [40 points each])
+Five weekly reading reflections (200 points total [40 points each])

 Five Blackboard Discussion Boards (200 points total [40 points each]).
 These DBs will be set up for "class discussion" to happen over the course (generally, one per week).
-A student much post at least two substantive posts in each DB to get any credit.
+A student must post at least two substantive posts in each DB to be eligible for maximum credit.
 Full credit is earned by being a driver of questions, conversation, expounding on class readings, and other activity that contributes to the course.

-Three Short Writings (300 points total [100 points for each of the three {2-3 page} essays])
+Three Short Writings (300 points total [100 points for each of the three {2-3 page}])

 - Short Writing #1: How Will It End?
-A Reflection on Personal Beliefs and Assumptions DUE: Thursday 1/18 - Short Writing #2: Reading Revelation: Imagery of The End in the New Testament Book of Revelation DUE: Sunday 1/21 - Short Writing #3: Film Analysis (the chosen film must be approved by the instructor) DUE: Monday 2/19
+A Reflection on Personal Beliefs and Assumptions DUE: Thursday, January 24 by 11:59pm - Short Writing #2: Encountering Revelation: Imagery of The End in the New Testament Book of Revelation DUE: Sunday, January 27 by 11:59pm - Short Writing #3: Film Analysis (the chosen film must be approved by the instructor) DUE: Sunday, February 24 by 11:59pm